What’s the value of writing about what happened during birth?

 Writing your birth story as a way to remember, process, reclaim, heal, and honor your experience.
 Writing is very therapeutic.
 Emotional, autobiographical storytelling can be a path to truly owning your story.
 We’re talking about writing more than just a factual timeline.
 Even just briefly writing your story can have substantial impacts on psychological and physical health even months after the storytelling.
 It gives us the opportunity to find our own voice and learning how to express ourselves in a healthy way.

 Limit your time writing the first rough draft.
-You’ll fine tune later.
-While writing the first draft, don’t even worry about correct spelling and grammar.
-Get the story out of your head the way you hear yourself tell the full story in your head.
+You can literally set a timer for let’s say 30 minutes to get the story out of your head the way you hear yourself tell the full story in your head.
 Put it down pen to paper (or fingers to keys 😉 and be done with it.
 My best writing secret is to do just that.
-(Maybe that’s actually not a secret and I was taught to do it that way as a writer in college.
-Regardless, that’s an excellent strategy for my ADHD self.)
+Maybe that’s actually not a secret and I was taught to do it that way as a writer in college.
+Regardless, that’s an excellent strategy for my ADHD self with looming deadlines.

 First editing sesh:

 Coming back to your writing with a fresh mind will help you see flaws more clearly.
-The second draft is to rearrange paragraphs.
+This is your second draft and the purpose of this draft is to rearrange paragraphs.
 Make major structural changes as you clarify what happened as well as everyone’s role during the birth.